 - While the engine is still warm, change the oil and the oil filter (if equipped).

-Briggs & Stratton 4-cycle motor oil is through your local dealer or retailer.
+- Briggs & Stratton 4-cycle motor oil is available in two sizes, 18 oz and 48 oz, and is available through your local dealer, retailer, or online.

-Disconnect the negative battery cable from the battery terminal, on units so equipped.
+- Disconnect the negative battery cable from the battery terminal on units (if equipped).